 The way it affects children depends on how intense the conflict is, how often it happens, and how you sort it out.

 Constructive conflict management is important – for your children, your relationship and the wellbeing of your entire family.

 When conflict is useful

-Children aren’t born knowing how to handle conflict, so occasional arguments are unlikely to cause lasting harm if they’re handled well.
+Children aren’t born knowing how to handle conflict, so occasional arguments probably won’t harm them if you handle the arguments well.

-In fact, seeing you work together to resolve issues teaches your children valuable skills.
-For example, by working together to resolve differences, you show your children how to negotiate and solve problems effectively.
+In fact, seeing you work together on conflict management teaches your children valuable skills.
+For example, by working together to sort out differences, you show your children how to negotiate and solve problems effectively.
 This also teaches children that difference and conflict are a part of life.

-It can also be reassuring when you show optimism that a problem will be worked out, as can a simple explanation of how you’ve resolved a disagreement.
+It can also be reassuring for your children when you show optimism that you can work out a problem, and when you explain how you sorted out a disagreement.

 When conflict is a problem

-The difficulty comes when parents fight a lot and don’t resolve their differences.
-This can be distressing and harmful for children.
 The more parents argue, the more it affects children.
-Severe and frequent conflict can lead to a higher risk of emotional, behavioural and social problems.
-Children are more likely to be disobedient and to experience problems such as depression, aggression, or poor performance at school.
+Severe and frequent conflict can lead to a higher risk of emotional, behaviour and social problems.
+Children are more likely to be disobedient and to experience problems such as depression, aggression or poor performance at school.

 Conflict can be particularly harmful if it involves abuse, threats or disputes about a child in front of the child.
-Physical violence makes things even worse.
-Children who grow up seeing physical violence are more likely to experience personal and social problems as adults.
+Physical violence, such as pushing or hitting between couples, can be even more harmful for children.
+Children who grow up seeing physical violence are more likely to have personal and social problems as adults.